-II.B.4.a) Core faculty members must be designated by the program director (Core)

-- II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.c) There must be at least one core physician faculty member, in addition to the program director, with ABOHNS certification in neurotology and who has completed a neurotology fellowship program.
-(Core) - II.C.
-Program Coordinator - II.C.1.
+II.B.4.a) Core faculty members must be designated by the program director.
+(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core) II.B.4.c) The core faculty-to-fellow ratio must be 1:1.
+(Core) II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
-(Core) - II.C.2.
+(Core) II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
+(Core) II.C.2.a) The program coordinator must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
 (Core)